Facebooklessness

 Wait, doesn’t that sound a little funny?
 If it was some unwashed nobody, “We should at least be able to hear what he has to say.”

 It seemed strange to me why Trump would submit to that.
 He is at least an influential man with a lot of money.
 He has his own websites where I’m sure his fans would be glad to go to get updates.
 Why doesn’t he post on them?
-If he continues to hang around Facebook and Twitter despite the repeated slaps, that just seems to reinforce the idea that those sites are it, and there’s really no alternative besides just staying around and meekly continuing to try.
+If he continues to hang around Facebook and Twitter despite the repeated slaps, that seems to reinforce the idea that those sites are IT, and that there’s really no alternative besides just staying around and meekly continuing to try.

 I also have a scoff for people who whine about “censorship on big tech”.
 Being big doesn’t make you public.
 The rich people who control the big sites have as much right as anyone else to determine how their GUESTS should behave.
 If you don’t like it, stop being their guest.